ana-morais57/MindY/README.md

-# 🧘 MindY - AI-Powered Wellness Assistant 🎥✨
+# 🧘 MindY - Human-Centered Exploration of Mindfulness Content Discovery 🎥✨

-MindY is a GPT-4 powered assistant designed to provide **personalized wellness techniques** and **top YouTube video recommendations** based on user queries.
+MindY is a concept and exploration project that examines how people search for and engage with mindfulness and relaxation content.
+It uses natural language processing and information retrieval techniques as a lens to explore personalization, language, and user intent, rather than to deliver a production-ready wellness tool.

 This project integrates **YouTube metadata retrieval** and **natural language processing (NLP)** with **TF-IDF vectorization** and **cosine similarity** to rank and recommend relevant relaxation and mindfulness content.